OpenTreeOfLife/opentree/deploy/README.md

 ~/.ssh/config is prepared as described above you would say:

     tar -C {txxxmachine}/data/newlocaldb.db -czf newlocaldb.db.tgz .
-    scp -p newlocaldb.db.tgz host:downloads/{app}-{20151104}.db.tgz
+    scp -p newlocaldb.db.tgz {host}:downloads/{app}-{20151104}.db.tgz

 where {txxxmachine} is the neo4j directory for the application, {app}
-is taxomachine or treemachine, and {20151104} is date on which the database was generated (for identification purposes).
+is taxomachine or treemachine, {host} is the name of the instance (or an alias as configured in ~/.ssh/config), and {20151104} is date on which the database was generated (for identification purposes).

 Check for available disk space before doing this.
 Delete old database versions as needed (assuming they are either archived elsewhere, or